 To get the look, use a straightener (CHI 1″ Tourmaline Flat Iron, $125) to get your locks super sleek.
 Next, apply some anti-frizz serum (Carol’s Daughter Sacred Tiare Anti-Breakage and Anti-Frizz Serum, $13) to your hair and gather it into a low ponytail with an elastic (Odeme Hair Ties, $12).
 Secure the elastic an inch or so down for your head.
 Use one hand to create an opening through your hair above the elastic and use the other hand to guide your ponytail through it.
 Secure with a few bobby pins (Urban Outfitters Jar of Bobbies, $8) and mist with hairspray (Dove Strength and Shine Extra Hold Hairspray, $4.74).

 Click the next page to see more NYFW hair, makeup, and nail look you can pull off!

 3. Color-Blocked Nails

-Begin by filing your nails into an oval shape with a nail file (Tweezerman Pink Perfect Filemate Nail File 2-Pack, $5).
+Begin by filling your nails into an oval shape with a nail file (Tweezerman Pink Perfect Filemate Nail File 2-Pack, $5).
 Next, apply a base coat (OPI Infinite Shine Base Coat, $13).
 Then paint your nails with a bright orange nail polish (Essie Nail Color in Fifth Avenue, $8.50).
 When that is dry, apply a coral polish (Essie Nail Color in Van D’Go, $8.50) to the top half of your nail.
 If you have a shaky hand, use nail tape (Nasty Dress 10 Mixed Color Nail Tape Roles, $3.12) to get a crisp line.
-Remove the tape and finish with a shiny top coat (NARS Nail Polish Top Coat, $20).
+Remove the tape and finish with a shiny topcoat (NARS Nail Polish Top Coat, $20).